-When the winter season is upon us in Flower Mound, Texas, the last thing you want to worry about is massive energy bills due to the cooler temperatures.
+When the winter season is upon us in Flower Mound, Texas, the last thing you want to worry about is massive heating bills due to the cooler temperatures.
 Use this guide to optimize your thermostat for your home’s winter heating needs.

 Setting a Schedule

-Smart Thermostat Options
+Programmable Thermostat and Smart Thermostat Options

 If you’d like to further optimize your HVAC settings, consider upgrading to a smart thermostat.
-These units are connected to your home’s Wi-Fi network, giving you access and control from anywhere, as long as you have your smart device available.
+These units are connected to your home’s Wi-Fi network, giving you access and control from anywhere as long as you have your smart device available.
 Smart thermostats also come with built-in features that can monitor your habits and track usage.
 From there, your unit can use the data to make subtle adjustments that help you save energy while maintaining a comfortable indoor atmosphere.